benliepert/blog/content/posts/2-good-first-issue.md

 # Getting Started
 First I wanted to get the project building, bump the `ndarray` version, and see what goes wrong.
 Rerun has good developer documentation, so despite being a much larger and more complex Rust project than I've ever worked on, it was fairly quick to get up and running.

+But first - what's `ndarray`?
+In short - it stands for n-dimensional array.
+This crate is used for operations on matrices and provides an API similar to the popular Python `numpy` library.
+Rerun is often used in ML & machine vision workflows, so supporting matrices is essential.

 I updated the `ndarray` version from 0.15 to 0.16 and rebuilt.
 There were a couple deprecations, but I'll focus on the deprecation of `Array::into_raw_vec()` in favor of `Array::into_raw_vec_and_offset()`.

 # A Naive Solution
 The deprecated function is used in a macro on `TensorData`.
-Essentially, it's converting between 2 data types: by extracting a vector containing the logically-ordered elements from an `ndarray::Array` (`Array` from now on) and constructing Rerun's `TensorBuffer` based on them.
+For the sake of this post, you can think of a tensor as logically equivalent to an n-dimensional array like `ndarray::Array`.
+Essentially, the function we're updating converts between 2 data types: by extracting a vector containing the logically-ordered elements from an `ndarray::Array` (`Array` from now on) and constructing Rerun's `TensorBuffer` based on them.
 This idea is the focus of this blog post.

-I haven't written more than the simplest Rust macros, nor did I really know what a tensor is despite having heard of it in e.g. TensorFlow.
-Well, the new function returns a tuple containing the raw vector and an offset, and the existing code isn't using an offset, so it must be safe to ignore!
+The new function returns a tuple containing the raw vector and an offset, and the existing code isn't using an offset, so it must be safe to ignore!
 I changed the code to:
 ```diff
 -     buffer: TensorBuffer::$variant(value.to_owned().into_raw_vec().into()),
 +     buffer: TensorBuffer::$variant(